CI Integration

 pre-commit in CI

-The hook configuration also works under pre-commit run --all-files in CI:
+The same hook configuration works in CI.

 GitHub Actions: